elusivesmw/magnum-twitch/README.md

 Magnum is a Twitch client **alternative**, focusing on watching multiple streams simultaneously.

 Unlike other multi-Twitch platforms, Magnum works best when linked to your Twitch account.
-Namely, by utilizing your following list to watching additional streams with a click of a button.
+Namely, by utilizing your following list to watch additional streams with a click of a button.

 ## Getting Started